Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Experiments

-We use the \texttt{2s3z} environment (Figure \ref{fig:exploration_icrl}) to illustrate emergent exploration.
-We observe that agents learn basic skills (e.g., movement, attacking) and slowly pick up more advanced strategies.
-Initially, agents flee from the enemy units and get eliminated when they hit the boundary.
-We see agents explore moving directly away and downwards before learning to stay still and shoot the incoming enemy.
-Just before seeing 2 million environment steps, before the agents have seen the goal-state even once, agents have explored various fleeing strategies before exploring staying stationary and attacking.
-At step 4 million, we observe common StarCraft unit micromanagement techniques: units learn unique skills such as ``kiting" (distracting an enemy by moving around just outside its shooting radius) and focus-fire (shooting consistently at the same unit) \cite{jaxmarl}.
-In 8 million steps, we see more optimized flocking behaviors such as splitting groups to more easily eliminate them.
-Units also learn to specialize by their unit type: despite training with shared parameters, the policy network learns unique behaviors (for example, staying back as a long-range stalker or closer melee as a zealot unit).
-By the end of training, the agents not only retain the most successful skills, but they also sync movements and focus-fire all at the same target.
-This is in contrast to behaviors that we observe are learned by non-goal conditioned methods, such as IPPO, which find it difficult to perform directed exploration without much signal.
-We instead see that during entire training runs, IPPO policies remain qualitatively similar and behave essentially randomly.
+We use the \texttt{2s3z} environment (Figure \ref{fig:exploration_icrl}) to illustrate emergent exploration. \textbf{Our method learns basic skills (e.g., movement, attacking) early in training and slowly learns more advanced strategies, often well before observing a single success.} Initially, agents flee from the enemy units and hit the boundary, where they are eliminated.
+Later, agents learn to stay still and shoot the incoming enemy.
+By 2 million environment steps, before the agents have seen the goal-state even once, agents have explored various unique strategies.
+At 4 million steps, we observe common StarCraft unit micromanagement techniques: units learn unique skills such as ``kiting" and focus-fire \citep{jaxmarl}.
+At 8 million steps, agents learn more optimized flocking behaviors and learn to specialize by their unit type (we explore specialization more in Appendix \ref{sec:specialization}).
+Despite training with shared parameters, the policy network learns unique behaviors (for example, ranged attacks for the stalker or closer melee for the zealot unit).
+By the end of training, the agents not only retain the most successful skills, but also sync movements and focus-fire all at the same target.
+This is in contrast to behaviors learned by non-goal conditioned methods such as IPPO, which generally cannot perform directed exploration without much signal.
+We observe that IPPO policies remain qualitatively similar and behave essentially randomly in benchmark training runs.
+These results support the view that a simple self-supervised rule with a minimal task specification (a single goal state) is sufficient to produce complex and coordinated exploratory behaviors.